mehdisahraeei/telecom-cellsite-dataset/README.md

 ## 📝 License

-MIT – Free for research and educational use.
+Free for research and educational use.